void SetData( System.Span<T> data, int elementOffset )

 Usage

 To use the SetData method, you need to have an instance of GpuBuffer and a data source that you want to upload to the GPU.
 The data source should be a System.Span<T> where T is the type of data you are working with.
-You also need to specify the elementOffset, which indicates the starting position in the buffer where the data will be copied.
+You also need to specify the elementOffset, which indicates the starting position in the buffer where the data should be copied.

 Example